 How Use Privacy Badger in the Browsers?

 As discussed earlier, you have the option to install it in Firefox, Chrome, Edge, and Opera browsers.
 One thing to note here, your Microsoft Edge browser must be updated for any of the channels like Beta, Dev, and Canary, then you can only install it.
 The rest of the thing is as easy as doing nothing.

 Never underestimate how much the browsers are powerful.
 After you hit the install button, the browser warns that Privacy Badger can “read and change all your data on the websites you visit”.
 It is ok and right to be alarmed.
 You should only install trusted plugins only.
 All these permissions are required for the Privacy Badger to fully functional.

-To check whether Privacy Badger is enough able to hunt down the trackers, I visited TechRadar.com that is well known for containing a lot of trackers and ads.
+To check whether Privacy Badger is enough able to hunt down the trackers, I visited TechRadar.com which is well known for containing a lot of trackers and ads.
 In the top right corner of the screenshot, you can find 45 trackers that are blocked by Privacy Badger.

 You can also see that each tracker has lots of sources from different domains.
 You have full control to block and unblock the trackers, just move the slider to any of the sides.
 Though it can degrade the web performance which you don’t want.